giachello/mlgw/README.md

 [BeoLink Gateway Product Description](https://corporate.bang-olufsen.com/en/partners/for-professionals/smart-home)

-This component manages communication To and From the MLGW and Beolink Gateway and allows you to use all of the Bang & Olufsen audio and video devices as "media_player" entities in Home Assistant.
-It includes support for a special undocumented feature of the Bang & Olufsen devices that allows for functionality normally not provided even by the Bang & Olufsen official apps (see below).
-Note that Masterlink Gateway MK I is not supported because it only has a serial connection, whereas this module requires ethernet to the MLGW.
+This component manages communication with the MLGW and Beolink Gateway and allows you to use all of the Bang & Olufsen audio and video devices as "media_player" entities in Home Assistant.
+It uses a special undocumented feature of the Bang & Olufsen devices that allows for functionality normally not provided even by the Bang & Olufsen official apps (see below).
+Note that Masterlink Gateway MK I (serial connection) is not supported, this module requires ethernet to the MLGW.
+For newer Network Link devices, check out the [BeoPlay plugin](https://github.com/giachello/beoplay).

 ![Mini Media Player](./mini_media_player.png)